Dr. Biology: This is Ask A Biologist, a program about the living world. I'm Dr. Biology.

 Dr. Biology: I'm doing very well, thank you.
 And from the look of the sky and these sprinkles coming down, it looks like maybe we're going to have quite a rainstorm.

 Stan: Yeah, typically in the summer, we'll have afternoon showers.
-We just hope we can get our fieldwork in before the showers, and particularly, the lightening starts.
+We just hope we can get our fieldwork in before the showers, and particularly, the lightning starts.

 Dr. Biology: And it also is a little bit cooler up here than down in the desert. [thunder rumbles in the background]